 - 1. Students register for the state examination, or a part of the state examination35, via SIS by the dates stipulated in the academic calendar.
 Students of inter-faculty studies with a different home faculty apply by submitting an extraordinary printed application to the Student Affairs Office. - 2.
-Students are notified via SIS of the date and place of the state examination or a part thereof at least five days before the start of the period designated under the academic calendar for state examinations, during which the state examination or a part thereof should take place based on the application submitted.
+Students are notified via SIS of the date and place of the state examination as well as whether the examination or a part thereof is to take place completely or partially remotely at least five days prior to the beginning of the period for holding state exams according to the Academic Calendar and in which the state exam or a part thereof is to be held based on the submitted application.
+A change in the notified circumstances of a state examination is possible only in very exceptional and justified cases, especially for serious health reasons concerning some of the persons who are to take part in the state examination.